Guide to the Graduate Major in Government

 Cornell offers intensive instruction in virtually all modern languages, including many of those less commonly taught, such as the Andean languages of South America and numerous languages of South and Southeast Asia.

 Graduate students are encouraged to participate in Cornell’s distinguished network of interdisciplinary research activities.
 Those include the programs affiliated with the Mario Einaudi Center for International Studies: separate area studies programs in Southeast Asia, East Asia, South Asia, and Latin America; Slavic and Eastern European Studies; the Peace Studies Program; the Western Societies Program; Gender and Global Change; and the International Political Economy Program to name only a few.
-Other important centers for students include: the Institute for European Studies, Center for the Environment (with ten topical programs), the Society for the Humanities; the Women’s Studies Program; the Program on Ethics and Public Life; the Program in Visual Culture; the Africana Studies and Research Center, and the Cornell Institute for Social and Economic Research (CISER), and the Cornell International Institute for Food, Agriculture, and Development.
+Other important centers for students include: the Institute for European Studies, Center for the Environment (with ten topical programs), the Society for the Humanities; the Women’s Studies Program; the Program on Ethics and Public Life; the Program in Visual Culture; the Africana Studies and Research Center, and the Cornell Institute for Social and Economic Research (CISER), the Center for the Study of Inequality (CSI), and the Cornell International Institute for Food, Agriculture, and Development.

 Submitting the Application

 All application materials are to be submitted online at http://www.gradschool.cornell.edu/admissions/applying/apply-now.
-Application must include full academic transcripts from each institution previously attended, GRE scores, TOEFL scores (if applicable), three letters of recommendation, statement of purpose, and writing sample.
+Application must include full academic transcripts from each institution previously attended, GRE scores, TOEFL or IELTS scores (if applicable), three letters of recommendation, statement of purpose, and writing sample.
 Transcripts are uploaded to the on-line application; please black out SSN numbers.
 Official paper transcripts will be required prior to matriculation.
 The Government Department does not require the GRE subject test for Political Science.
 The institutional code for the GRE is 2098 and Department code is 1999.
 If your native language is not English, you must submit a TOEFL score.
 The minimum scores are Writing: 20, Listening: 15, Reading: 20, Speaking: 22.
 The deadline for all applications and additional material is December 15.
 This deadline is FIRM, no late applications or additional materials are accepted.
 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.
 Applicants are informed of the admission decision before April 1 and are expected to notify the field of their acceptance before April 15.

 Application fee waiver: In cases of extreme financial need, the Graduate School will consider a request for a fee waiver.
 A letter of request for a waiver and documentation of need, such as a letter from a college financial aid office, must be sent to the Graduate School.
-E-mail must be sent to Mike Skinner at email@example.com.
+E-mail must be sent to firstname.lastname@example.org.

 Applications are reviewed and evaluated without reference to financial need.
 Under normal circumstances, and contingent on satisfactory academic progress, we provide full financial support for five years of graduate study.
 Regularly admitted students typically receive a full fellowship for their first year and last year.
 The remaining financial support usually takes the form of teaching assistantships.
 Students who do field research for their dissertation typically require support from external sources.
 Several of the area studies programs at Cornell provide fellowships for this purpose on a competitive basis.
 We encourage and help our students pursue these and other opportunities for outside support.